History of PUT

 The breakthrough came in 1955 when the School of Engineering in Poznan, by the Ordinance of the Minister of Higher Education was transformed into Poznan University of Technology.
 It was a great joy for the whole, not only scientific, community of Poznan.
 In fact, it was only the beginning of efforts to give this institution the rank corresponding to the name.
 A new organizational structure was designed, under which the University acquired four faculties out of the already existing in the School of Engineering and all the inter-faculty units.
 A major change in the structure was in 1970 the introduction of the institute system: in place of the previous chairs, in each faculty two or three institutes were created.
 In 1968 the Faculty of Chemistry was created (now the Chemical Technology), in 1997 the Faculty of Technical Physics, in 1999, the Faculty of Architecture, in 2001 the Faculty of Computing and Management, and in 2006 the Faculty of Electronics and Telecommunications.

-Currently Poznan University of Technology is a nine-faculty institution of higher education, educating nearly twenty thousand students in 28 fields of study.
+Currently Poznan University of Technology is a nine-faculty institution of higher education, educating nearly seventeen thousand students in 31 fields of study.
 The University employs over one thousand academic staff.

-Poznan University of Technology carries out advanced scientific and research work, as well as teaching classes in 24 fields of first- and second-cycle full-time studies, and in 14 fields of first-cycle part-time studies, and in 12 fields of second-cycle part-time studies.
-Overall, Poznan University of Technology educates nearly twenty thousand students.
+Poznan University of Technology carries out advanced scientific and research work, as well as teaching classes in first- and second-cycle studies.
 Commencing the academic year 2006/2007, Poznan University of Technology also offers doctoral studies as the third-cycle studies.

 In 1995, PoznanUniversity of Technology as the first Polish technical university, became a member of the Conference of European Schools for Advanced Engineering Education and Research - CESAEER - an organization bringing together the best technical universities in Europe.
 In 2000, the first General Reunion of the Alumni of Poznan University of Technology was held, and in 2004 the University celebrated the 85th anniversary of the establishment of Polish Higher Technical Education in Poznan.